ErikVerheul/OneBacklog/README.md

 [ssl]
 enable = true
 port = 6984 ; the default
-cert_file = <couchdb install directory>/couchdb/etc/cert/localhost.crt
+cert_file = <ssl install directory>/localhost.crt
-key_file = <couchdb install directory>/couchdb/etc/cert/localhost.key
+key_file = <ssl install directory>/localhost.key
 same_site = none ; a must have when you connect to a couchdb instance on another domain than the domain where the app is hosted (localhost when developing)

 When starting the app the first time use the server admin credentials you created to install CouchDb.

 # install CouchDB in the cloud
-Obtain a www ssl certificate (e.g. from LetsEncrypt) Edit the local.ini file as described for the local installation.
+Obtain a www ssl certificate (e.g. from LetsEncrypt) Place the <your-domain>.crt and <your-domain>.key files is a <ssl install directory> at the server Edit the local.ini file as described for the local installation.
 Renew the certificate when due.

+When starting the app the first time use the server admin credentials you created to install CouchDb.

 # install the Vue-CLI
 see https://cli.vuejs.org/